This article is part of a larger series on VoIP.

 Phone.com: Best 800.com Alternative for Mix & Match Plans & Metered Pricing

 Phone.com’s metered and unlimited pricing options set it apart from the competition.
 Unlike with 800.com, businesses can mix and match user plans to get the functionality they need while driving costs down.
 For example, one user can be on a metered plan, while another gets unlimited minutes and call recording on the Pro plan.

 Unlike 800.com, Phone.com lets you pick and choose the features you need with add-ons.
 While add-ons can get pricey, they guarantee you pay for what you need—not extra bells and whistles you won’t touch.
 Phone.com also offers more VoIP features and flexible pricing options than 800.com.

 Phone.com’s Pro plan and RingCentral’s Standard plan offer comparable features, and Phone.com only costs about $2 more (per user, per month).
 However, while you get unlimited internet faxing with RingCentral at this tier, with any Phone.com plan you’ll have to pay $4.99 a month more to receive inbound faxes.

 Phone.com offers local, toll-free, vanity, and international numbers.
 You can purchase 800, 888, 877, 866, 855, 844, and 833 toll-free numbers.
-International numbers only cost an extra $4.99 per month to give you a local presence anywhere in the world.
-Phone.com’s pricing plans give you more bang for your buck compared to 800.com—you get more features and functionality at a lower price with all the 800 prefix options you need.
+International numbers only cost an extra $4.99 per month to give you a local presence anywhere in the world. as we covered in our Phone.com review, this provider’s pricing plans give you more bang for your buck compared to 800.com—you get more features and functionality at a lower price with all the 800 prefix options you need.